PureStorage-OpenConnect/cbs-deploy-bicep/README.md

 - **Module #03 (Test VM)** -  This module provisions a test Virtual Machine (VM) of Windows Server 2019 with pre-installed MS SQL server and configures test volumes in CBS instance to mount them via iSCSI protocol.

-- **Module #04 (E2E Demo Deployment) 🧪** - For hands-on/testing purposes, this module combines all modules #01-#03 (described above) and deploys all required resources, CBS Managed App and a test Virtual Machine in the single deployment script.
+- **Module #04 (QuickStart Demo Deployment) 🧪** - For hands-on/testing purposes, this module combines all modules #01-#03 (described above) and deploys all required resources, CBS Managed App and a test Virtual Machine in the single deployment script.

 ## Prerequisites
 - bash